 RACs review claims on a post-payment basis.
 They identify and correct improper payments through the detection and collection of overpayments and underpayments to healthcare providers for services provided to Medicare beneficiaries so that the CMS can implement actions that will prevent future improper payments.
 RACs are paid on a contingent fee basis, and are therefore incentivized to identify overpayments.

 If you have received a letter requesting medical records and information relating to Medicare claims, it should not be taken lightly.
 Requests for medical records sometimes precede other administrative sanctions, such as payment suspension, pre-payment review, revocation, termination, or the imposition of civil monetary penalties.
-It is important that you contact an experienced healthcare attorneys who can help you identify the type of audit being conducted and advise you about the audit process itself.
-Goldberg Law Group’s attorneys represent all types of providers facing audits, investigations, revocations, terminations, exclusions, and other civil and administrative sanctions.
+It is important that you contact experienced Medicare audit defense attorneys who can help you identify the type of audit being conducted and advise you about the audit process itself.
+Goldberg Law Group’s skilled Medicare audit attorneys represent all types of providers facing audits, investigations, revocations, terminations, exclusions, and other civil and administrative sanctions.

 Once an overpayment has been identified, the process for appealing Medicare claims denials is the same regardless of which contractor conducted the audit.
 The Medicare appeals process contains five levels of review performed by different entities.
 Each level of review has different time limits for filing.
 The following is an overview of the Medicare appears process:

-The attorneys at Goldberg Law Group devote a substantial portion of our practice handling appeals on behalf of Medicare providers.
+The Medicare audit defense lawyers at Goldberg Law Group devote a substantial portion of our practice handling appeals on behalf of Medicare providers.
 We are intimately familiar with the process.
 We can navigate the system for you, or help you to navigate through the system.